20hertz/TimeBurn/README.md

 TimeBurn is a cross-platform interval timer application for iOS and watchOS designed for fitness professionals and gym owners.
 It allows users to create, edit, and run interval timers with customizable active/rest durations, round counts (including infinite rounds), and optional bell sound cues.
 The app synchronizes timers between iOS and watchOS devices using a lead device pattern to ensure minimal latency and consistent state.

-This README.md is written to provide a comprehensive overview of the project’s architecture, data flow, key components, and coding conventions so that a new AI coding assistant can hit the ground running with this project.
+This README.md is written to provide a comprehensive overview of the project's architecture, data flow, key components, and coding conventions so that a new AI coding assistant can hit the ground running with this project.

 ---